hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 One of the key advantages of Shrinking Logo Sticky Header is its simplicity:
 After activation, the sticky and shrinking effects work in principle immediately - no additional setup or configuration is required.
 This makes it ideal for users who want a professional, dynamic header effect without dealing with complex options or custom code.

+In Version 1.1 I have added the option to set a custom breakpoint for mobile menu.

 == Frequently Asked Questions ==
 = Is it possible to use this plugin also for classical Themes (e. g.
 Astra, OceanWP, GeneratePress)? =